vserova/book/pages/ch_app.md

 -   [Quality Assurance Domain](#quality-assurance-domain)

-<span class="nctnt highlight">Note:</span> For security reasons not all links in the public version of this document are accessible by the outside NCBI users.
+*Note:* For security reasons not all links in the public version of this document are accessible by the outside NCBI users.

 The section covers the following topics: